dev-nirob1/github-practice/README.md

 # github-practice
 this repository is for practice
 <br>
-Author - Al Hasan Nirob
+Author - Al Hasan (Nirob)
+Profession - Programmer